aau-network-security/haaukins-docs/docs/challenges/forensics.md

 **Prerequisite:**
 - Basic knowledge in Linux OS and its terminal
 - Know what software to use when scanning a network

+## SSHtay HYDRAted

+**Points:** ​20 **Difficulty:** ​Very easy

+**Learning Objectives:**
+- Learn how to perform a brute-force attack on an SSH server by using Hydra.
+- Learn how to establish constraints for a password alphabet.
+- Learn how to reason about the feasibility of the password search space and the impact of parallelization.

+**Description:**
+In this challenge, users can brute-force a simple password for an SSH server by using Hydra.
+Hydra is a versatile tool commonly used for brute-forcing login details in penetration testing etc. This tool is known for being really fast, in large part due to its parallelization.

+**Prerequisite:**
+- Able to work with the Linux CLI.
+- Knows how to connect to an SSH server.
+- Knowledge of Hydra helps, but ability to google it is sufficient.

 ## Telnet Stream and Login